Epitome87/React-Native-The-Practical-Guide-Journey/README.md

 ### Modal Styling

 **NOTE** that a component such as a Button cannot utilize the `width` property for styling.
 So we first wrap the `<Button>` inside of a `<View>`

+## Section 3 - Debugging React Native Apps

+`Originally Started: 1/15/2022`

+- Ctrl + M on Windows inside the Android emulator to open up debug / performance options (disable when done, as it does slow PC down)
+  - This lets you click `Debug JS Remotely` to open a browser and allow you to `Ctrl + Shift + I` to open the Chrome (or etc) developer tools
+- Set breakpoints in your code by visiting the developer tools' _Sources_ tab, and then the _Users_ folder with your source conde in it

+  - Hover over code to see current values of variables / objects
+  - Step in and out of functions, etc

+- Can install React Native Developer Tools and view your app in a manner similar to React DevTools (component trees)